ADHD and Procrastination: Why Do Adults With ADHD Procrastinate?

 Every time I sit down to tackle anything, I am completely committed to actually seeing it through.
 I do try, it is not an intentional way I go, I just find I am so easily distracted.

 My job is to write books for children.
 I have to work to deadlines.
 Each day, I used to start the day with the intention to complete a lot of work.
-I wrote a lot of lists; lists that were always totally unmanageable and unrealistic.
+I wrote a lot of lists; they were always totally unmanageable and unrealistic.
 Every day the list grew.
 It grew to the point where I just gave up.
 It was too big to even tackle.

 Here are some of the things that I have found to work for me for battling against ADHD and procrastination:

-Stop Making Lists
+1. Stop Making Lists

 I have two ways to deal with this.
 Firstly, I have a notebook.
 Just a small one, and it goes with me everywhere.
 I know most people would use their phone for this, but for me, phone leads to the internet, the internet leads to hours of distraction, and then nothing gets done.